thorstenMueller/Thorsten-Voice/README.md

 This contribution is split into two parts:
 * "Thorsten" dataset
-* Pretrained TTS (vocoder) models based on "Thorsten" dataset
+* Pretrained TTS models based on "Thorsten" dataset

 # Please read some personal words before using dataset / TTS models
 > I contribute my voice as a person believing in a world where all people are equal.
 No matter of gender, sexual orientation, religion, skin color and geocoordinates of birth location.
 A global world where everybody is warmly welcome on any place on this planet and open and free knowledge and education is available to everyone. :earth_africa:

-**So hopefully my voice is used in this manner to make this world a better place for all of us :-).**
+**So hopefully my voice is used in this manner to make this world a better place for all of us :smiley:.**

 **tl;dr** Please don't use for evil!